 Water Temperature Influences in Rivers and Streams.

-The source of the stream water and, in some instances, the nature of the drainage pattern determines the thermal properties of a stream.
-For instance, water temperature varies along the lengths of the valleys.
+In some instances, the source of the stream water and the nature of the drainage pattern determines the thermal properties of a stream.
+Water temperature varies along the lengths of the valleys.

 Large rivers and streams at some distance from their sources are usually in a proportional equilibrium with mean monthly air temperature.

-Superimposed on the annual relationship of atmospheric temperature with stream size are often special features.
-For instance, during spring, snowmelt water may keep the temperature below that of the air for quite some time.
-Also, sunshine after a heavy rain has been observed to raise water temperatures presumably because water from the warm soil was continuing to flow into the stream.
+Also, superimposed on the annual relationship of atmospheric temperature with stream size are often special features.
+For instance, during spring, snowmelt water keeps the temperature below that of the air for quite some time.
+Sunshine, after a heavy rain has been observed to raise water temperatures presumably because water from the warm soil was continuing to flow into the stream.

 (1) conditions at the sample location, and

 Under point 1, we should consider velocity and discharge, season and hour, and the daily range of fluctuations of air temperatures.

 Factors pertaining to point 2 include the nature of the upstream environment, substrates, atmospheric conditions, temperatures, distance and time of flow from critical upstream situations.